Synchronized Planarity with Applications to Constrained Planarity Problems: Preliminaries

 Conversely, we can join arbitrary embeddings $\mathcal E_1$ of~$G_1$ and $\mathcal E_2$ of $G_2$ that are compatible with $\varphi_{xy}$ by assuming that $x$ and~$y$ lie on the outer face, removing $x$ and~$y$ from the embeddings, and connecting the resulting half-edges according to~$\varphi_{xy}$.
 The result is a planar embedding~$\mathcal E$ where for each vertex $v \in V_i\setminus\{x,y\}$ it is~$\mathcal E(v) = \mathcal E_i(v)$ for $i=1,2$.

-\begin{restatable}{lemmaA}{lemSplitConnected} Let $G=(V,E)$ be a planar graph and let~$(X,Y)$ be a cut of $G$ such that $X$ and~$Y$ induce connected subgraphs of $G$.
+\begin{restatable}{lemma}{lemSplitConnected} Let $G=(V,E)$ be a planar graph and let~$(X,Y)$ be a cut of $G$ such that $X$ and~$Y$ induce connected subgraphs of $G$.
 Then every planar embedding of~$G$ respects $(X,Y)$. \end{restatable} { \begin{proof} Let~$\mathcal E$ be a planar embedding of $G$.
 Since~$X$ and~$Y$ induce connected subgraphs, it follows that no proper subset of $E(X,Y)$ is a cut.
-Therefore, $(X,Y)$ is a so-called bond, which corresponds to a simple cycle $C^\star$ in the dual graph $G^\star$ with respect to~$\mathcal E$~\cite[Proposition 4.6.1]{d-gt-17}, which in turn implies that $\mathcal E$ respects $(X,Y)$. \end{proof}} \proofSplitConnected

-\begin{restatable}{lemmaA}{lemSplitBipartite} Every planar embedding of a bipartite planar graph $G=(A\cup B, E)$ respects the cut $(A,B)$. \end{restatable} { \begin{proof} Let~$\mathcal E$ be a planar embedding of~$G$.
+Therefore, $(X,Y)$ is a so-called bond, which corresponds to a simple cycle $C^\star$ in the dual graph $G^\star$ with respect to~$\mathcal E$~\cite[Proposition 4.6.1]{d-gt-17}, which in turn implies that $\mathcal E$ respects $(X,Y)$. \end{proof}} \ifthenelse{\boolean{long}}{\proofSplitConnected}{ } \begin{restatable}{lemma}{lemSplitBipartite} Every planar embedding of a bipartite graph $G=(A\cup B, E)$ respects $(A,B)$. \end{restatable} { \begin{proof} Let~$\mathcal E$ be a planar embedding of~$G$.
 We claim that we can augment~$G$ and its embedding~$\mathcal E$ by additional edges in $\binom{A}{2} \cup \binom{B}{2}$ to a graph $G'$ with planar embedding~$\mathcal E'$ such that $A$ and $B$ induce connected subgraphs.
 The fact that~$\mathcal E$ respects the cut $(A,B)$ then follows from Lemma~\ref{lem:biconnected-all-embeddings-respect-cut}.

 We prove the existence of such an augmentation by induction on $|A|+|B|$.
 The statement clearly holds if~$|A|=|B|=1$.
 Therefore assume~$|A|+|B|>2$ and without loss of generality assume $|A|>2$.
 Then there is a face that contains at least two vertices $a_1,a_2$ of~$A$.
 Let $G'=(A' \cup B',E')$ be the bipartite planar graph with planar embedding~$\mathcal E'$ resulting from adding the edges $a_1a_2$ and contracting it into a single vertex $a$.
 By the inductive hypothesis, graph~$G'$ with embedding~$\mathcal E'$ can be augmented to bipartite $G''$ with embedding~$\mathcal E''$ so that~$A'$ and~$B'$ induce connected subgraphs.
 We now expand $a$ into two separate vertices $a_1,a_2$, undoing the previous contraction.
-The resulting graph $G'''$ (including the edge $a_1a_2$) with embedding~$\mathcal E'''$ is the desired augmentation. \end{proof}} \proofSplitBipartite
+The resulting graph $G'''$ (including the edge $a_1a_2$) with embedding~$\mathcal E'''$ is the desired augmentation. \end{proof}} \ifthenelse{\boolean{long}}{\proofSplitBipartite}{}